YK7188/YK_Lab/03-Conditional_access_Troubleshooting /README.md

 ## Scenario

-A Conditional Access policy was created in Microsoft Entra ID as shown below to restrict Microsoft 365 access to Windows devices marked as compliant by Microsoft Intune.
+A Conditional Access policy was created in Microsoft Entra ID to restrict Microsoft 365 access to Windows devices marked as compliant by Microsoft Intune.
 ![Image](https://github.com/user-attachments/assets/098f900b-ca7f-4c46-adcc-9fb3e3a166f3)